Jyotirmoyee18/TTS_FineTuning_GenAI_Assignment/README.md

 # Ethical Considerations

--Potential Misuse: The technology can be misused for generating misleading or deepfake audio.
+-**Potential Misuse:** The technology can be misused for generating misleading or deepfake audio.

--Bias in Voice Generation: The model may reflect biases present in the training data demographics.
+-**Bias in Voice Generation:** The model may reflect biases present in the training data demographics.

 ## Conclusion

 # Key Achievements

--Successfully fine-tuned SpeechT5 for Bengali TTS.
+-Successfully fine-tuned SpeechT5 for French TTS.

 -Achieved substantial reductions in loss metrics.